Improving Speech Enhancement Performance by Leveraging Contextual Broad Phonetic Class Information: CONCLUSION

 \section{CONCLUSION}

-This study proposed a novel architecture that applies a BPC-based E2E-ASR to guide the SE process with contextual articulatory information to achieve superior speech quality and intelligibility.
+This study proposed a novel architecture that applies a BPC-based E2E-ASR to guide the SE process with contextual broad phonetic information to achieve superior speech quality and intelligibility.
 Three BPC clustering methods were investigated for the English corpus, and the evaluation results confirmed the context information of the BPC SE considerably over a wide range of SNR conditions.
-Furthermore, with the word-to-IPA transformation, we have extended the use of this novel approach to the Mandarin corpus with similar articulatory clusters as in the English corpus experiments.
-Experimental results on three tasks, namely speech denoising, speech dereverberation, and impaired speech enhancement, verified the effectiveness of incorporating contextual articulatory information into SE to improve enhancement results.
-The main contributions of this study are as follows: (1) This is the first study that employed the context information of articulatory phonemes for an end-to-end SE–ASR system.
+Furthermore, with the word-to-IPA transformation, we have extended the use of this novel approach to the Mandarin corpus with similar BPC clusters as in the English corpus experiments.
+Experimental results on three tasks, namely speech denoising, speech dereverberation, and impaired speech enhancement, verified the effectiveness of incorporating contextual broad phonetic information into SE to improve enhancement results.
+The main contributions of this study are as follows: (1) This is the first study that employed the context information of broad phonetic/articulatory phonemes classes for an end-to-end SE–ASR system.
 (2) We demonstrated that using both knowledge-based and data-driven BPCs as enhancement targets can further improve the quality and intelligibility of enhanced speech for both English and Mandarin.
-(3) We validated that knowledge-based BPCs benefit SE more than data-driven BPCs and monophones.
+(3) We validated that knowledge-based BPCs are generally more versatile than data-driven BPCs and mono-phonemes, as they can be used in a wider range of scenarios.
+The main focus of this study is to examine the losses prepared by various pre-trained models, including AM and E2E-ASR systems, to leverage the SE performance.
+Our experimental results have validated the efficacy of including contextual broad phonetic information in SE training.
+In the future, we will further utilize the findings of this study to enhance other DL-based SE models.